MAIN STREET MEDINA

 The results of the Visioning Workshop concluded with a list of recommendations (see the report here) that begins with these projects:

-1. Hold a Key Event Celebrating the Legacy of South Town.
+- Hold a Key Event Celebrating the Legacy of South Town.

-2. Make South Court Street Redevelopment a priority.
+- Make South Court Street Redevelopment a priority.

-3. Hold a South Town Cleanup Event in May-June 2019.
+- Hold South Town Cleanup Events.

-4. Hold a Champion Creek Cleanup Event in June-July 2019.
+- Hold Champion Creek Cleanup Events.

 Since the Visioning Workshop, the City of Medina has undertaken streetscape improvements on S. Court St. to Lafayette Rd. and S. Broadway St. to Smith Rd. that include new street trees, light posts, and crosswalks.
 Flag poles and flags have been purchased for the light posts by Main Street Medina and the City.